GunnerLab/mcce4_tutorial/docs/installation/installation_options.md

 - `delphi`                : Legacy PBE solver (support not guaranteed on all systems)
 - `NextGenPB_MCCE4.sif`   : Container image for NGPB, the default MCCE4 PBE solver

-#### ⚠️ Warning: We cannot guarantee that the DelPhi PBE solver executable (delphi) will run on your system.
-This is one of the reasons NextGenPB is now the default PBE solver in MCCE4.
+**⚠️ Warning: We cannot guarantee that the DelPhi PBE solver executable (delphi) will run on your system.
+This is one of the reasons NextGenPB is now the default PBE solver in MCCE4.**

-The MCCE4-Alpha Repository provides both the mcce and delphi compiled executables for Linux OS.
-Currently, the NGPB container requires sudo access to compile.
+Currently, the MCCE4-Alpha Repository provides both the mcce and delphi compiled executables for Linux OS but the NGPB container requires sudo access to compile.
 Therefore, we also provide a Linux OS–compiled NGPB container (NextGenPB_MCCE4.sif) at this Dropbox link:

 👉 [Download NextGenPB_MCCE4.sif](site url)

-If the provided executables and NGPB container do not work for your system, they must be compiled.
+If the provided executables and NGPB container do not work for your system, they must be compiled via the MakeFile.
-To proceed with compiling using the MakeFile, please do the following:
+To proceed with compiling, please do the following:
-  * **Ensure you have sudo access as it is necessary for the installation of the NGPB container (~15 min+)**.
+**⚠️ Warning: Ensure you have sudo access as it is necessary for the installation of the NGPB container (~15 min+)**.
   * `cd` into your MCCE4-Alpha clone directory:
     ```
      cd ~/clone_dir/MCCE4-Alpha